Scartheop/Heart-Disease-Classification/README.md

-A heart disease classification model,using 3 model and comparing between their performance
+This project focuses on developing and comparing machine learning models to classify the presence of heart disease based on patient data.
+Three different models—Logistic Regression, Support Vector Machine, and Random Forest Classifier—were trained and evaluated to determine their performance and identify the best-performing model for this task